 e) “Director” shall mean an individual elected or appointed to serve as a member of the Board of Swim PEI pursuant to these Bylaws;

-f) “Officer” shall mean a Director elected or appointed to serve as an Operations Committee Member of Swim PEI pursuant to these Bylaws;
+f)

-g) “Ordinary Resolution” shall mean a resolution passed by a majority of the votes cast at a meeting of the Board, meeting of the Operations Committee, meeting of a Committee, or a meeting of Members;
+g) “Ordinary Resolution” shall mean a resolution passed by a majority of the eligible votes cast at a meeting of the Board, , meeting of a Committee, or a meeting of Members;

 h) “PEI” shall mean Prince Edward Island;

+i) “Staff” shall mean any person who is an employee of Swim PEI or contracted on behalf of Swim PEI to provide a service.

-i) “Special Resolution” shall mean
+j) “Special Resolution” shall mean

-i) A resolution passed by no less than three-fourths (3/4) of the votes cast at a meeting of Members for which thirty (30) days’ notice has been given specifying the intention of the resolution; or
+i) A resolution passed by no less than three-fourths (3/4) of the eligible votes cast at a meeting of Members for which fourteen (14) days’ notice has been given specifying the intention of the resolution; or

 ii) A resolution consented to in writing by all voting Members who would have been entitled at a Members meeting to vote on the resolution.

 1.3 Head Office – The head office of the Swim PEI shall be located at all times within the Province of Prince Edward Island.